LLM International Law

 Our LLM programmes are well-respected by leading law firms.
 This programme explores the pressures that arise from particular areas of international law and international policy, and the role of law in setting the framework for decision-making and as a tool for achieving policy goals.
 The programme also covers issues with private international law through specialist units in International Commercial Litigation, Arbitration and a range of commercial law units.

 Choosing the LLM in International Law will see you challenged and inspired by world-leading academics dedicated to progressive and innovative thinking on a wide range of related issues as members of the Law School's Centre for International Law.

-The intellectually demanding, research-rich curriculum they deliver makes our graduates stand out - able to demonstrate excellent legal, analytical and research skills and empowered to pursue top-flight careers as solicitors, barristers, lawyers and researchers in international and European organisations.
+The intellectually demanding, research-rich curriculum allows you to demonstrate excellent legal, analytical and research skills and be empowered to pursue top-flight careers as solicitors, barristers, lawyers and researchers in international and European organisations.

 Find out how you can do more with law at the University of Bristol Law School.

 We have a large and vibrant international community and University of Bristol LLM students benefit from small class sizes.
 Our exciting range of optional units reflect the expertise of our globally renowned academics and an opportunity to further specialise your degree.

 You will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
 You have the option of taking three specialist International Law units and one unit from any of our other LLM programmes.

 Visit our programme catalogue for full details of the structure and unit content for our LLM in International Law.

 An upper second-class honours degree in law.
 Applicants who do not have a law degree but have obtained a 2:1 in at least three modules or units related to law/international law can be considered.
 Previous or professional experience is not required.
 Recognised Prior Learning is not currently accepted.